min2ha/ukwa-site/content/target/44489/index.en.md

   "subject": "EU Referendum"
 }

-# Express: Scotland will have to leave EU with rest of UK

 An article arguing that Scotland will have to leave the EU with the rest of the UK.